-Cream of coconut is a special coconut product made for sweetening drinks.
-Coconut cream is sold in cans and is not sweetened.
+*Cream of coconut is a special coconut product made for sweetening drinks, whereas coconut cream is unsweetened (read more at Cream of Coconut vs Coconut Cream).
 Don’t buy coconut cream or the drink will not taste sweetened!
 If you make this misstep and want to save your drink, you can add simple syrup to taste.
-Or, you can also make our simplified version of a pina colada with coconut milk.
-Go to Frozen Pina Colada.
+You can also make a simplified version of this drink with coconut milk instead: go to Frozen Pina Colada.

 - Category: Drink